mhightower83/arduino-esp8266-spiffs-utils/README.md

 # arduino-esp8266-spiffs-utils

+These scripts may modify critical security or system files on your computer.
+By downloading, copying, or using these scripts, you assume all risks from the proper or improper functioning of this software.
+Absolutely no warranties, express or implied, are provided including fitness for a particular use.
+You alone are responsible for determining whether this software will meet your needs and expectations!
+This software is provided as is.
+Examine the script carefully before proceeding!

 Just one utility for now

 # Note, this is a work in progress (*ALPHA GRADE CODE*).
 There are and always will be bugs!!!